 Community College Faculty and Staff

 Oregon’s community colleges – their faculty and staff – serve as our state’s economic first-responders.
-OEA represents community college faculty and staff at 17 community colleges across the state.
+OEA represents faculty and staff at 10 out of 17 community colleges across the state.

 Education Support Professionals